 What it’s listed for is not usually what it’s worth, so call off your plans for early retirement.
 There, there, don’t lose all hope.
 Depending on who is offering it for sale and their knowledge of the market, it could still be quite valuable.
 But in most cases those big-bucks eBay tees remain unsold for years because they’re listed by novice sellers who overvalue their items using the same flawed valuation method above.

 First things first.
-Let’s make sure your t-shirt is actually vintage, so begin by familiarizing yourself with our terminology.
+Let’s make sure your t-shirt is actually vintage, so begin by familiarizing yourself with our vintage t-shirt definitions.
 If you’re new to this niche it’s quite easy to get fooled by modern-day so-called “vintage” t-shirt companies who churn out tees with aged characteristics.

 Congrats, Sherlock.
 If you’re still reading and nodding your head yes, then your t-shirt is the real deal!
 Now let’s get to the fun part.

-The proper way to appraise your tee on eBay is to perform a search for your shirt, subsequently filtering using the “sold listings” option on the left panel.
+The traditional way to appraise your tee is to use eBay.
+First, perform a search for your shirt, then filter the results using the “sold listings” option on the left panel.
 Then tailor your search just a touch more by specifying “Price: highest first.”
 The transactions highlighted with green prices are what the t-shirt actually sold for – a confirmation that cold, hard cash exchanged hands.

 Many times you’ll notice “Best Offer Accepted” with the original price struck out. eBay doesn’t reveal the exact price that was accepted, but you can get a good idea if you look at the price above and below the tee in question.
 Since you’ve specified results in order of value, the best-offer t-shirt sold for an amount somewhere in between.